 Years 4 and 5 (HBA requirements can be taken over Year 4 or 5 - except Business Administration 4569 which must be taken in Year 4)

-0.5 course: (Corporations and Society Perspectives Requirement) At least one 0.5 course from Business Administration - Corporations and Society designated electives offered during the academic year (Business Administration 4538A/B, Business Administration 4539A/B, Business Administration 4588A/B, Business Administration 4625A/B)or other business elective as determined and approved by the HBA Program Director to satisfy this requirement.
+0.5 course: (Corporations and Society Perspectives Requirement): one 0.5 course from Business Administration - Corporations and Society offered during the academic year.

 1.0 course: (Applied Project Requirement) Business Administration 4569.

 * These must be taken at the Richard Ivey School of Business and cannot be substituted with other Western courses.
-1.0 course can be replaced by a 2000-level course outside Ivey that is career related and approved by the HBA Program Office.
+0.5 course can be replaced by a 2000-level or above course outside Ivey that is career related and approved by the HBA Program Office.

 Years 4 and 5